Saturday, 29 January 2011

 Bernard Humphrey-Gaskin has run his own architectural business since 1991, and has worked in the educational, commercial and residential sectors.
 Bernard Humphrey-Gaskin has experience in theatre projects. ecological and green design projects.
 Bernard Humphrey-Gaskin is also an experienced party wall surveyor and is a member of the Pyramus & Thisbe Club.

-Bernard Humphrey-Gaskin’s other interests and activities include web design, making home movies and is a member of the internet based chess team “The Black Stallion International Chess Team”.
+Bernard Humphrey-Gaskin’s other interests and activities include web design, golf, making home movies and is a member of the internet based chess team “The Black Stallion International Chess Team”.
 Bernard Humphrey-Gaskin was also a Croydon school governor for over 12 years and is still involved with independent school appeal panels for the London Borough of Croydon.
 Bernard Humphrey-Gaskin has also been an active member of the architectural advisory design panel (TAP), for the London Borough of Bromley planning department for a number of years.
-Bernard Humphrey-Gaskin is also chairperson of the RIBA Croydon, Bromley Sutton branch.
+Bernard Humphrey-Gaskin was for four years chairperson of the Croydon, Bromley Sutton branch of the Royal Institute of British Architects.

-ABP Chartered Architects ( abp Architects ) provides a professional service, from inception to completion.
+ABP Chartered Architects provides a professional service, from inception to completion.
 ABP Chartered Architects undertake the designs, planning and building regulation applications, and contract administration for all types of jobs from small domestic works to larger commercial projects.
 ABP Chartered Architects ( abp Architects ) are quality assured to ISO 9001.